• Skip to primary navigation

 The vinegar, mustard seed, salt and spices in mustard have antibacterial properties.
 That’s why mustard lasts so long.

-Some varieties of mustard, such as Dijon, classically contain wine, which boosts its staying power even more.
+Some varieties of mustard, such as Dijon and some other substitutes for Dijon, classically contain wine, which boosts its staying power even more.

 Signs that mustard has spoiled are: